 All performance problems

 Install the latest build of Visual Assist, even if that build is outside of your software maintenance.
-If the build fixes your performance problem, you have the choice of reverting to the newest build you are qualified to run or renewing software maintenance and keeping the latest build.
+If the build fixes your performance problem, you have the choice of reverting to the newest build you are qualified to run or obtaining a current maintenance and support plan and keeping the latest build.

 Opening of First Editor Window is Slow

 Windows Defender in the Fall Creators Update (FCU) causes Visual Studio to open its first editor window slowly.
-You can speed up opening of editors to pre-FCU levels by disabling Control Flow Guard (CFG) for Visual Studio.
+You can speed up the opening to pre-FCU levels by updating to Visual Assist build 2248 or newer, or by disabling Control Flow Guard (CFG) for Visual Studio.

 CPUs are excessively busy during parse of a solution